mahoep/ME-499/HW1/readme.txt

 Modules used:
 numpy, csv

+tested on windows 10, ubuntu 16.04 with python3.5 and 3.6

 hw1.py imports the functions from all other files as well as importing the data from csv using
 	a numpy function called genfromtext().